 The primary symptom of bladder cancer is blood in the urine (hematuria).
 Hematuria may be visible to the naked eye (gross) or visible only under a microscope (microscopic) and is usually painless.
 Bladder cancer must be ruled out in any patient who develops gross, painless hematuria.
 Other bladder cancer symptoms include frequent urination and pain upon urination (dysuria).

 Once bladder cancer is detected, the diagnosis will determine the severity.
 Treatment for bladder cancer depends on the stage of the disease, the type of cancer, and the patient’s age and overall health.
 Options include surgery, chemotherapy, radiation, and immunotherapy.
 In some cases, treatments are combined (e.g., surgery or radiation and chemotherapy, preoperative radiation).

 Frequently Asked Questions, General Information, and Example Mock Patients

 Advanced Urology Associates specializes in bladder cancer treatment for men and women.
-Click here for more detailed information on bladder cancer.
-Contact our adult urology experts at Advanced Urology Associates a call at 815.409.4930 serving near Naperville, Joliet, and Chicago, Illinois.
+Call our adult urology experts at Advanced Urology Associates at 815.409.4930 to make an appointment.